Exploratory-Studios/Fear-Of-The-Dark/Assets/Scripts/README.md

  The ID of this block.

+#### Particle Update Scripts

+These scripts are called every frame, for each particle.
+Make sure they're lightweight! **Note: Particle variables are simply copies of the attribute.
+This means you can edit them all you want, but the particle won't change.
+To enact any changes, put a `return` statement at the end of your script.** Ex: To not change a particle at all, you could write `return particleX,particleY,particleXVel,particleYVel,particleLife,particleWidth,particleAlpha` *(in that order)*

+- `particleX`

+ The X position of this particle.

+- `particleY`

+ The Y position of this particle.

+- `particleXVel`

+ The X velocity of this particle.

+- `particleYVel`

+ The Y velocity of this particle.

+- `particleLife`

+ The amount of time this particle will continue to persist.
+When this value reaches `0`, the particle disappears, and its script isn't called anymore.
+Every frame, it lowers by the `decayRate` of the particle type, and it starts at `1`.

+- `particleWidth`

+ The width of the particle. **Note: One block is `1` unit wide**

+- `particleAlpha`

+ The alpha component of this particle's colouring.
+Ranges from `255` (opaque) to `0` (transparent).

 ## Utility Functions

 These functions are used not to set/get information, but they still affect the gameplay experience.